synshin9/Inusoft/README.md

 Notes:

 - When `USE_MONGO=true`, ensure `MONGO_URI` is reachable.
-- If neither MySQL nor MongoDB is enabled, Katsumi falls back to a JSON store.
+- If neither MySQL or MongoDB is enabled, Katsumi falls back to a JSON store.

 **Docker (optional)**